 Highlights from the history of The All England Club and The Championships (Source: Wimbledon.com)

 In 1868, the All-England Club was originally established for playing croquet.
 The following year, it relocated to its first permanent site, spanning four acres of leased meadowland on Worple Road, Wimbledon.
-By 1875, one of the lawns was dedicated to the burgeoning game of lawn tennis, which swiftly surpassed croquet in popularity.
-By 1877, lawn tennis had gained enough traction for the Club to inaugurate its first Lawn Tennis Championships.
+By 1875, one of the lawns was dedicated to the new game of lawn tennis, which swiftly surpassed croquet in popularity.
+Just two years later in 1877, the Club held the inaugural Wimbledon Lawn Tennis Championship.

-The initial Wimbledon Championships were quite rudimentary, featuring a makeshift stand with seating for thirty spectators, and a final match drawing an audience of 200.
-The racquets were bulky, resembling snowshoes, and the balls were encased in hand-stitched flannel.
+The initial Wimbledon Championships looked very different from the event we know today.
+It featured a makeshift stand with seating for thirty spectators and a final match drawing an audience of just 200 people.

 The First Ladies Wimbledon Championships Was Formed in 1884